 Can a Drug Test Lead to a False Positive?

-Drug tests are typically done on urine, but other types of specimens are becoming common, such as hair, saliva or blood.
-The most commonly screened substances, and also required by Federal workplace guidelines, include at least these five categories of drugs:
+Drug tests are typically done on urine, but other types of specimens are also used, such as hair, saliva or blood.
+The most commonly screened substances, and also required by Federal workplace guidelines, include these five categories of drugs: